rjrico510/rbif100/week6/assignment/README.md

   - whether or not to overwrite existing data
   - whether or not to re-run bwa index
   - whether or not to save the SAM files
+  - whether or not to report additional debugging information
+  - log file name
 - For additional details: `python3 pipeline.py -h`

 - The code will exit if